 1. Apply Paint & Varnish Remover

-Wear rubber gloves, pour remover onto the surface liberally.
+Wear rubber gloves, If poor ventilation, wear a respirator and then pour remover onto the surface liberally.
 Do one small area at a time.

 2. Scrape off Loose Film

 After the remover has softened the film, scrape off with a putty knife.
 Ornate areas should be cleaned with a pointed tool.
 Be careful not to scratch or mar the wood.
 Repeat steps as necessary.

 Oak, mahogany, walnut woods have pores that act as reservoirs.
 Clean these out using extra fine steel wool saturated with solvent.
 Do Not use steel wool if application requires a waterborne product.
 Instead, use a ultra fine grained sand paper.

 Wipe surface thoroughly with denatured alcohol to eliminate any residues.

 A beautiful finish begins with sanding...

 Sand thoroughly until surface is smooth, without the slightest scratch or mar visible.
 Any imperfections will magnify after the finish coat has been applied.